Facts about blue-green algae

 For more information, visit agriculture.vic.gov.au

 Is water safe if I lower my pump?

-In reservoirs and other deep water storages, blue-green algae levels can vary according to the depth of the water, with lower levels of blue-green algae typically found as the depth increases.
+In reservoirs and other deep water storages, blue-green algae levels can vary with depth, with lower levels of blue-green algae typically found as the depth increases.

-Customers with suction lines into reservoirs and other deep water storages should ensure suction lines are as far as possible below the surface.
+Customers with suction lines into deep water should ensure the foot valve is as far below the surface as possible.
 Doing so will reduce, but not eliminate, the risk of pumping blue-green algae contaminated water.

-The varying level of blue-green algae that occurs in deep water storages does not occur in irrigation channels, rivers, creeks and streams, because they are much shallower; therefore, they currently have high levels of blue-green algae at all depths when a warning is present.
+The varying level of blue-green algae that occurs in deep water storages does not usually occur in irrigation channels, rivers or creeks, because they are much shallower and better mixed.
+These waterbodies can have high levels of blue-green algae at all depths when a warning is present.

 Latest alerts and advice: Visit the GMW blue-green algae page at or phone the blue-green algae hotline on 03 5826 3785.
 Updates are also available at emergency.vic.gov.au